-Given the uncertain scope of the transition relief and the absence of any IRS guidance, the full impact of new Section 162(m) on the Company and its executive compensation practices is not yet known.
+Given the uncertain scope of the transition relief, the full impact of new Section 162(m) on the Company and its executive compensation practices is not yet known.
 The Compensation Committee will continue to monitor developments and will retain the flexibility to pay non-deductible compensation if it believes that payment of such compensation is in the interests of the Company.
 Despite the changes to Section 162(m) as a result of the recent tax legislation, the Compensation Committee currently expects (consistent with its executive compensation philosophy) to structure the Company's executive compensation programs such that a significant portion of executive compensation is linked to the performance of Teradyne.